Marcus-idk/GohKunZhanMarcus_StringManipulator/README.md

-# Assignment 1 - StringManipulator.js
+# Assignment 1
+## Removing Invalid Parentheses - Algorithm
-This module addressess complex string manipulations with a focus on validating parentheses.
+This part of the module addressess complex string manipulations with a focus on validating parentheses.

 Problem statement:
     Given a string s that contains parentheses and lowercase letters, remove the minimum number of invalid parentheses to make the input string valid.